ferozed/mask-json-field-transform/README.md

 > CONNECT_FIELD_NAME is optional.
 It is only specified for struct types, i.e when the data is in AVRO format.
 >
 > If the data is in STRING format, then it is not used.
-In that case it should be set to empty sring.

 # Examples